kdehaan/NTWIST-Machine-Learning-Entry/README.md

     navigate to file location
     type 'venv/bin/python3.5 main.py'

-    OR

-    enter the virtual environment directly with 'venv/bin/activate' and run the file with 'python3 main.py' or 'python main.py' depending on your system

-    to exit the virtual environment, type 'deactivate'

 On Windows, with python >= 3.3 installed:
     extract files to appropriate file location